miniboxing/miniboxing.github.io/using_out.md

 {% highlight text %}
 Options for plugin 'minibox':
-  -P:minibox:warn                warn when missing out specialization opportunities (will become default in the future) -P:minibox:warn-all            same as above, but warn even for outside code, such as libraries that could be optimized -P:minibox:hijack              hijack the @specialized(...) notation for miniboxing -P:minibox:mark-all            implicitly add @miniboxed annotations to all type parameters -P:minibox:log                 log miniboxing signature transformations
+ -P:minibox:warn-off  do not show performance and specialization warnings for your code -P:minibox:warn-all  show cross-project warnings, aka warn for the libraries as well -P:minibox:hijack    hijack the @specialized(...) notation for miniboxing -P:minibox:mark-all  implicitly add @miniboxed annotations to all type parameters -P:minibox:log       log miniboxing signature transformations
 {% endhighlight %}

 An example of using `-P:minibox:log` and `-P:minibox:hijack` (notice the `@specialized` annotation instead of `@miniboxed`):